AmigoDheena/php-invoice-generator/README.md

 - **Manage Companies:** Add or edit your own company profiles under "Manage Companies".
 You can now add banking details for payment info.
 - **Navigate Pages:** Use pagination controls to browse through invoices when you have many.
 - **No Database:** All data is stored in `/data` as JSON files.
 You can back up or move your data easily.
+- **Manage Data:** Click "Data Management" to access backup, import/export, and MySQL migration features.
+- **Create Backups:** Click "Create Backup" to manually create a backup of all your data.
+- **Configure Cloud Backups:** Connect to Dropbox or Google Drive for automated cloud backups.
+- **Import/Export Data:** Use the import/export tools for data portability and migration.
+- **MySQL Migration:** Generate MySQL schema and migrate your data to a MySQL database when needed.

 ## Advanced Features